ttntm/ttntm/src/blog/24-serverless-functions.md

 Working through these notes and transforming a list of bullet points (mostly URLs) into prose might not be up to the same standard as some of the other articles on this site.
 Nevertheless, I hope that these notes might be useful to someone else out there.

 As far as I can tell, following the practices outlined above made my application a better and more secure one than it was before.
 The code became easier to maintain as well - there's less repetition (i.e. headers) now and also a reduced risk of errors related to endpoints and user authentication.

+Please don't hesitate and contact me in case there's something wrong or missing in these notes. 😉